 What each of us can do, on a personal level, are such small offerings of service that ultimately create the field for deeper change.
 The revolution starts with you and me.

-Gandhi and ServiceSpace is a recent blog that speaks to how we create impact without leading with 3 M's -- military (government), money (market), or mass media.
+- Gandhi and ServiceSpace -- talk on creating impact without leading with 3 M's of military (government), money (market), or mass media.

 A talk in Vienna about the design implications of our approach to service: